All Episodes

 No.

-The answer is we've decided Not to, on the pleadings of an awful lot of people.
+The answer is we've decided not to on the pleadings of an awful lot of people.

 But eventually, we definitely will.

-And at least I definitely will, and I assume you too, Whitley.
+And I will assume you too, Whitley.

 Oh, sure.

-If it appears that the system has failed the public completely, and that the man has been compelled or has decided that he must remain forever silent, then of course we will.
+If it appears that the system has failed the public completely and that the man has been compelled or has decided that he must remain forever silent, then of course we will.

 And I'm not sure when that is.

-I think that if we present the amateur data in a credible manner to the professional community, and it still remains silent, and the debunking becomes obviously irrational, then that's when it's time.
+I think that if we present the amateur data in a credible manner to the professional community and it still remains silent and the debunking becomes obviously irrational, then that's when it's time.

 I would have to agree.